-When you sell a house, typically as much as 6% of the money earned by the house is paid to real estate agents – buyer and seller – out of the seller’s profits.
+When you sell a house, typically as much as 6% of the listing price of the house is paid to real estate agents – buyer and seller – out of the seller’s profits.
 Not thrilled about this idea?
 You’re not alone.
-Many people decide to take on home selling as FSBO or For Sale By Owner instead of hiring a selling agent to share the final profits with.
+Many people decide to try selling on their own (For Sale By Owner) instead of hiring a selling agent.
 This can be a practical choice, especially if you have the time, skills, and resources to invest in the quality and profitability of your home sale.

-The question is how to take on this large scale project of home selling without the traditional real estate team.
-A recent study by the NAR reports that 70% of FSBO sellers eventually list with an agent or cancel their sale.
+The question is how to take on this large-scale project of home selling without the traditional real estate team.
+A recent study by the NAR reports that 70% of For Sale by Owners (FSBO) sellers eventually list with an agent or cancel their sale.
 By understanding what causes FSBO sellers to drop out of the race, you can prepare yourself for success.

 1. Preparing the Home for Sale